 BQA(LOCAL) - PLANNING AND DECISION-MAKING PROCESS: DISTRICT-LEVEL

-The chairperson of the committee shall set its agenda and shall schedule at least two meetings per year; additional meetings may be held at the call of the chairperson.
+The chairperson of the committee shall set its agenda and shall schedule at least two meetings per year, including the public meeting required by law.

-The Superintendent or designee shall ensure that the committee obtains broad-based community, parent, and staff input and provides information to those persons on a systematic basis.
-Methods of communication may include, but are not limited to:
+The Superintendent shall ensure that the District-level committee establishes communication strategies to periodically obtain broad-based community, parent, and staff input and provide information to those persons regarding the recommendations of the committee.

-The committee shall include at least two parents of students currently enrolled in the District, selected in accordance with administrative procedures.
+The committee shall include at least two parents of students currently enrolled in the District.
 The Superintendent shall, through various channels, inform all parents of District students about the committee's duties and composition and shall solicit volunteers.
-[See BQA(LEGAL)]

-The committee shall include at least two community members selected by a process that provides for adequate representation of the community's diversity, in accordance with administrative procedures.
+The committee shall include at least two community members selected by a process that provides for adequate representation of the community's diversity.
 The Superintendent shall use several methods of communication to ensure that community residents are informed of the committee and are provided the opportunity to participate and shall solicit volunteers.
 Community representatives must reside in the District.

-The committee shall include at least two business representatives selected by a process that provides for adequate representation of the community's diversity, in accordance with administrative procedures.
+The committee shall include at least two business representatives selected by a process that provides for adequate representation of the community's diversity.
 The Superintendent shall use several methods of communication to ensure that area businesses are informed of the committee and are provided the opportunity to participate and shall solicit volunteers.
 Business representatives need not reside in nor operate businesses in the District.

 An employee's affiliation or lack of affiliation with any organization or association shall not be a factor in either the nomination or election of the employee to the committee.
 [See DGA]

-The consent of each nominee shall be obtained before the person's name may appear on the ballot.
-Election of the committee shall be held in the fall of each school year at a time determined by the Board or its designee.
-Nomination and election shall be conducted in accordance with this policy and administrative regulations.
+A nominee must consent before the person's name may appear on a ballot.
+Election of the committee shall be held at a time determined by the Board or its designee.

-Representatives shall be elected or selected annually and shall not be limited as to the number of consecutive terms they may serve on the committee.
+All representatives shall serve staggered two-year terms and shall not be limited as to the number of consecutive terms they may serve on the committee.